adeepak7/Power-BI-Custom-Visuals-In-Linux/RoadMap.md

         - **Be cautious:** This command needs a valid/compatible certificate importor to import it into the browser                     application.
       - If in case, the above command doesn't work, you can install the certificate manually:
         - Import the certificate in the browser in the `Trusted Root Certification Authorities` directory.
+### Bypassing the security issues:
+  - Please follow these steps to bypass the security issue:
+    - `pbiviz start`
+    - Open https://localhost:8080/assets/status in browser application(Chromium, in this case)
+    - Open the Advanced
+    - Click the Proceed to localhost (unsafe)
+    - Back to the report with your debug visual
+    - Reload visual code
+    - Please let me know if it works for you well.

+### Congratulations! you have perfectly setup the environment.
+You are ready to code in one of my favourite langauage, **TYPESCRIPT** !!